The questions you get from customers can be a goldmine for your marketing.

 - Lead customers further along the purchase funnel with carefully crafted suggestions of useful products and services related to their needs.

-In order for a B2B FAQ page to be successful, it has to do all these things at once while still being easy and interesting to read—not an easy task!
+For a B2B FAQ page to be successful, it has to do all these things at once while still being easy and interesting to read—not an easy task!
 But by doing some pre-writing exercises and making sure that you’re fully informed about your audience and the unique challenges they face in their business or industry, you’ll be able to put together a compelling list of questions that will provide real value while also representing your company’s expertise in its field.

 What's the best way to organize my FAQ content?